mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I don't think of my blog as a business.
 I write because I enjoy it and want to improve my writing.

-Perhaps because it's not a business, I'd never thought much about strategy for the blog.

-At the beginning of 2020, I had two realizations.

-The first is that I have more fun with my blog when my posts attract a large audience.
-Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
+Perhaps because it's not a business, I'd never thought much about strategy.
+I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
 Sometimes the post would find an audience, but more often it wouldn't.

-Now, I think about sharing the article before I write it.
-Would this do well on reddit?
-Would Hacker News find this interesting?
-Is this a topic people ever Google?
+The big change I made this year was planning up-front about my audience, which meant asking myself two questions before I began writing:

+1. How many readers are interested in this topic?
+1. Do I have a way of reaching them?

+Question #2 is important, as it would have saved me the three months I spent writing "Hiring Content Writers: A Guide for Small Businesses."
+There are plenty of people interested in that topic, but I have no way of reaching them.

-That change made a huge difference in my readership.
-Looking at the number of readers each article attracts the first week after publication, the median went from XX in 2019 to XX in 2020.
-All but one of my blog posts reached the front page of Hacker News, and four of them reached the #1 slot.
+Asking myself these two questions made a huge difference in my readership.
+In 2019, my articles attracted an average of 5,000 readers in their first week.
+In 2020, this jumped to 25,000.
+Eight of my nine blog posts reached the front page of Hacker News, and four of them reached the #1 slot.

 ## Lessons learned

+### There's no shame in seeking product-founder fit

+One of the things I hated most at Google was the on-call rotation.
+Every two months, I had to take a two-week on-call shift, which meant carrying a pager and being ready 24/7 to accept the page and get in front of my work laptop in under 30 minutes.
+There were several times the pager woke me up in the middle of the night,

+Since leaving Google, I've been careful about avoiding businesses where an outage would be A Big Deal.
+I didn't want to wake up at 4am to handle a work emergency, and I didn't want to carry a laptop with me everywhere I went.

+My friend Justin Vincent refers to this as "product-founder fit."
+People focus heavily on "product-market fit," &mdash; building a product that serves a good group of customers.
+But before that, you need to figure out the product-founder fit.
+Is this building this product something that would make *you* happy?

+Around the two year mark, I started worrying that this restriction that was preventing me from succeeding.
+I kept seeing other founders succeed with businesses that most definitely do require a pager.
+Maybe there wasn't space for founders who weren't willing to make that commitment?

+After my last year-in-review, Patrick McKenzie recommended I watch a talk by Jason Cohen, who has launched several multimillion dollar startups.
+In the video, he recommends that solo founders avoid businesses where an outage is A Big Deal.
+He says that there's too high a risk of burnout.

+That was a big relief.
+Just being able to hear from someone else that it's okay to protect your focus like that was nice.

+And now it's working.
+TinyPilot had $XXk of revenue last month, but I never have to worry about outages.
+TinyPilot customers run my software on their own devices.
+I could shut down every server and delete every code repository, and TinyPilot customers could happily using what they purchased.

 ### Success in one area leads to success elsewhere